25Ericcheong/node-fundamentals/README.md

 - Using `fs/promises` module instead of the default `fs` module can be used to avoid using callback-based API which can lead to callback hell as shown in the server.js script.

+### Buffers

+- It is an area of memory.
+Represents a fixed-size chunk of memory (can't be resizeed) allocated outside of V8 JavavScript engigne.
+Used to deal with binary data, in an ecosystem that traditionally only dealt with strings rather than binaries.

 # Useful Node Modules

 ## nodemon